-- 2.11 If anyone has a concern about the behaviour of a member of RAD staff, student, member, volunteer or visitor, they should discuss this with their line manager, appropriate member of staff, DSO or SSO as soon as possible. - 2.12 There will be occasions when a student, parent or other person makes an allegation against a member of RAD staff, an RAD student, member or volunteer which refers to concerns that the person has caused harm to a child or adult at risk, acted in a way that created potential serious risk to a child or adult at risk or would pose a risk of harm if they continue to work in regular or close contact with a child or adult at risk in their present position or in any capacity. - 2.13 The majority of allegations against staff, students, members or volunteers will relate to their behaviour whilst working or studying.
+- 2.11 If anyone has a concern about the behaviour of a member of RAD staff, RAD Trustee, student, member, volunteer or visitor, they should discuss this with their line manager, SSO or Head of HR as soon as possible. - 2.12 There will be occasions when a student, parent or other person makes an allegation against a member of RAD staff, an RAD student, member or volunteer which refers to concerns that the person has caused harm to a child or adult at risk, acted in a way that created potential serious risk to a child or adult at risk or would pose a risk of harm if they continue to work in regular or close contact with a child or adult at risk in their present position or in any capacity. - 2.13 The majority of allegations against staff, students, members or volunteers will relate to their behaviour whilst working or studying.
 However, some concerns may relate to their personal life or the care of their own children.
-In some cases, there may have been an allegation of abuse regarding someone closely associated to them and this person may pose a risk of harm to the child(ren) of the staff member, student, member, volunteer or visitor is responsible for. - 2.14 Line managers and members of staff who are notified of such concerns will be expected to report this to a DSO as soon as possible and ideally within the same working day.
+In some cases, there may have been an allegation of abuse regarding someone closely associated to them and this person may pose a risk of harm to the child(ren) of the staff member, student, member, volunteer or visitor is responsible for. - 2.14 Line managers and members of staff who are notified of such concerns will be expected to report this to a SSO/Head of HR who will make an assessment of the nature of the concern and who is most appropriate to manage the situation.
+This should happen as soon as possible and ideally within the same working day.